-For this edition of Locals Approved Packing Lists Veena McCoole, a Singapore local, has assisted in providing a reliable account of a locals view for a realistic packing list for travel to Singapore.
+For this edition of Locals Approved Packing Lists, Veena McCoole, a Singapore local, has assisted in providing a reliable account of a locals view for a realistic Singapore packing list.

-Veena McCoole is a sixteen year old fashion blogger based in Singapore, she has lived in the country all her life, she loves to travel, write, act, read and eat and confesses “the answer to all my problems lies in a red velvet cupcake”’.
-Check out her cool and informative fashion blog Seven Inch Stilettos.
+Veena is a fashion blogger based in Singapore.
+She has lived in the country all her life, and she loves to travel, write, act, read and eat, and she confesses that the answer to all of her problems lies “in a red velvet cupcake.”
+Scroll down to read more!

-If you’re looking for What to Wear in Singapore, you’ve come to the right place!
-TFG shows you how to pack for your trip any time of the year.
+If you’re looking for what to wear in Singapore, you’ve come to the right place!
+We’re showing you how to create a Singapore packing list for any time of the year.

 Singapore Clothing Style

 The clothing style in Singapore is pretty mainstream.
 As in any country, style varies according to lifestyle and age, with the younger generation dressing fairly casual and the older working adults more conservatively.